Fastcode/NUClear/docs/dsl.rst

 Lets say that dataType B is emitted to the PowerPlant, but at this time, dataType A does not have any data associated with it.

-Since dataType A was listed as optional, the Task associated with this Reaction can be scheduled.
+Since dataType A was listed as optional, the task associated with this reaction can be scheduled.
 However, when executing the callback, NUClear will identify that dataType A is not present, and will remove reference to this data type from the callback, so that the task is only run for dataType B, effectively restructuring this callback as per the following example.